ShuiJu/CS2FPSBenchmark/README.md

 ### What's next?
-Share, subsricbe, click that bell button...
+Share, subscribe, click that bell button...
 Just joking.

 But share this project to your friends, maybe they can also submit results of their machine.
 I believe this will be a better reference book than checking reviewers buying guide...